Leonard Smithers: Biography

 Smithers published works by Aubrey Beardsley, Max Beerbohm, Aleister Crowley, Ernest Dowson, Arthur Symons and Oscar Wilde and lesser known figures such as Vincent O'Sullivan and Nigel Tourneur.
-With Symons and Beardsley, he founded The Savoy, a periodical which ran to eight issues in 1896.
+With Symons and Beardsley, he founded The Savoy, a periodical that ran to eight issues in 1896.
 In partnership with Harry Sidney Nichols, he published a series of pornographic books under the imprint of the "Erotika Biblion Society": He was notorious for posting a slogan at his bookshop in Bond Street reading "Smut is cheap today".
+One of his hobbies was "deflowering little girls", about which Oscar Wilde said, "He loves first editions."

-When Beardsley converted to Roman Catholicism, he asked Smithers to “destroy all copies of Lysistrata and bad drawings...by all that is holy all obscene drawings."
+When Beardsley converted to Roman Catholicism, he asked Smithers to "destroy all copies of Lysistrata and bad drawings...by all that is holy all obscene drawings."
 Smithers ignored Beardsley's wishes and continued to sell reproductions as well as forgeries of Beardsley's work.

-After the trials of Oscar Wilde in 1895, Smithers was one of the few publishers prepared to handle "decadent" literature, such as Wilde's The Ballad of Reading Gaol in 1898, and The Savoy.
+After the trials of Oscar Wilde in 1895, Smithers was one of the few publishers prepared to continue to handle "decadent" literature, such as Wilde's The Ballad of Reading Gaol in 1898, and The Savoy.

-He went bankrupt in 1900, and died in 1907 from cirrhosis of the liver.
+Smithers went bankrupt in 1900, and died in 1907 from cirrhosis of the liver.
 His body was found in a house in Parson's Green on his 46th birthday, surrounded by empty bottles of Dr J. Collis Browne's Chlorodyne.
 He was buried in an unmarked grave, paid for by Lord Alfred Douglas, in a cemetery in Fulham Palace Road.